k21971/CrecelleHack/doc/variantfixes.md

   - Fires bolts of electricity, as a fire or frost horn would.

 ## Floor Coating System
-- Added ice as a floor coating.
+- Added frost and mud as a floor coatings.
+  - Frost causes those walking over it to slip, as walking over ice.
+  - Mud costs additional movement points to move through.
+Additionally, many monsters can hide themselves in the mud in order to ambush the player.
 - Floor coatings can be added in level generation lua.
 Maps have been updated to reflect this.
 - Allow blood golems to be created while polypiling.